 Montaña Santa Bárbara National Park, National park in Santa Bárbara Department, Honduras

-The park was created in 1987 by the Honduran government to protect the natural resources of this mountain region.
-This action was part of a broader effort to safeguard the country's mountain ecosystems.
+The Honduran government established the park in 1987 to protect the natural resources of this mountain region.
+The decision came as part of wider efforts to keep the country's mountain forests from being lost to logging and land conversion.

 Local people in this region have strong ties to the forest and share knowledge about the plants and animals that live here.
 Visitors can learn from residents who work to protect nature and offer their insights about the land.